 The life sciences have relied on the use of “model” organisms to observe and study conserved functions across species.
 Two significant reasons to use model organisms in place of human subjects include: (1) the obstacles presented by the ethics of performing research on human subjects; and (2) the slowness and technical obstacles associated with acquiring results from human subjects in a controlled setting.
 The second of these is partially an artifact of the lifespan of humans, the low yield in offspring, and the difficulty to adequately inbreed human populations to allow for controlled genetic experiments.
-Model organisms have enabled researchers to circumvent these kinds of challenges while providing an insightful estimate of human genetics.
+Model organisms have enabled researchers to circumvent these kinds of challenges while providing an insightful estimate of human physiology and genetics.

-It is current practice to select an already well-established genetic model organism for research in comparative genomics.
+It is current practice to select a well-established model organism for research in comparative genomics.
 However, it might be worthwhile to consider whether or not a chosen model is best suited for modeling the particular human function of interest.
 Furthermore, it may be necessary to identify a new model species for research of a particular trait.
 The selection of such a new species must be subject to scrutiny by the biomedical community, and should be chosen using a carefully selected set of criteria.

 Using the history of model organisms in biomedical research as a basis for perspective, this review investigates the efficacy of specific species in fulfilling their intended roles.
-We then explore the potential to use other species as model organisms, with a particular emphasis on agricultural species, which may bridge ‘gaps’ left by traditional biomedical model organisms.
+The discussion then shifts to explore the potential to use other species as model organisms, with a particular emphasis on agricultural species, which may bridge ‘gaps’ left by traditional biomedical model organisms.
 Finally, this review explores the potential of evaluating new model organisms from a comparative genomics perspective.

 MODEL ANIMAL ORGANISMS IN BIOMEDICAL RESEARCH

 The first work evaluating the potential utility of nonhuman species as model organisms was in 1900 by C. W. Woodworth, who believed Drosophila melanogaster (the fruit fly) could be an ideal animal for studying patterns of genetic inheritance.
 Consequently, Morgan quantified the inheritance of traits in D. melanogaster to define and explain many of the basic concepts of Mendelian genetics [4].
 As these processes were researched, the mouse (Mus musculus) was also adopted to see if inheritance followed the same laws in mammals as it did in simpler organisms.
 For decades, D. melanogaster and M. musculus remained the primary organisms of interest for such research.
 However, as detailed molecular and chromosomal studies of inheritance became a topic of interest (from the 1930’s through the 1960’s), additional species were identified as model organisms.
 Simpler life forms – such as phages, Caenorhabditis elegans (roundworm), and Saccharomyces cerevisiae (baker’s yeast)– were used in the hopes that they would enable the elucidation of basic molecular genetic processes, such as the behavior and mechanics of DNA and the protein products of individual genes.
 By the early 1980’s, a canonical set of model organisms had been established by practice and by unofficial convention.
 These organisms – along with the aforementioned D. melanogaster, S. cerevisiae [5], C. elegans[6], and M. musculus [7,8] – included the bacterium Escherichia coli [9] and the plant Arabidopsis thaliana [10].
+A graphical summary of when these models were introduced is shown in Figure 1.